Skip to content

 labeled_vol ndarray

-A 3D array of the same shape as the input bin_vol, where each segmented object is assigned a unique integer label.
+A 3D integer array with the same shape as the input.
+Each segmented object is filled with a unique label ID (1, 2, 3...).
+Background is 0.

 num_labels int